 These themes emerged from my interview data and correspond to capabilities and benefits of NFC technology reported by my participants.
 Within each section, I provide vignettes from my participants, stitching together their distinct experiences with NFC technology along with corresponding archival data to show how transit agencies in the U.S. have adapted this technology on the ground.
 These vignettes capture how, through NFC technology, agencies have improved their capabilities in fare collection, as well as how they have extended their service capabilities more broadly, often through integration with private mobility services.
 My participants have been given pseudonyms to protect their confidentiality and their employers have been anonymized (see App.
 A for overview of participants).

-with accounts of participantshow eliminating cash and digitizing elements of fare collection infrastructure eliminate barriers to ridership and transit provision.
-I then accounts of how NFC technology allows for different types of integration between transit and the private sector.
+I beginwith a discussion of the accounts by my participants which illustrate how eliminating cash and digitizing elements of fare collection infrastructure eliminate barriers to ridership and transit provision.
+I then turn to accounts of how NFC technology allows for different types of integration between transit and the private sector.
 I then turn towards the information provided by NFC technology, as well as the data generated by NFC technology available to agencies.
 I then explore the connection between NFC technology and fare policy.
-Finally I explore proprietary fare infrastructure and how it limits as well as expands NFC technology.
+Finally, I explore proprietary fare infrastructure and how it limits as well as expands NFC technology.

 1. Dematerializing cash and fare infrastructure